mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/module/02-implementation.md

 # Implementation

-The implementation of a module is basically the union of the implementations of its functions and the business logic to give them a context that satisfies their requirements.
+The implementation of a module primarily involves combining the implementations of its functions with the business logic required to build the context that satisfies the functions' requirements (e.g., providing resources from providers).

-In Mondrian, a module is implemented by starting with its [definition](./01-definition.md) and invoking the `implement` method.
+In Mondrian, a module is implemented by starting with its [definition](./01-definition.md) and invoking the `implement` method on it.

 ```ts showLineNumbers
 import { retrievePosts, createPost, updatePost, deletePost } from '../post-functions'